-The Board entered back into executive session at 8:31 p.m. to discuss the remaining student early graduation requests.
-Others present: The attending board members, Superintendent McMurtrey, Assistant Superintendent Gilbert, Clerk Whitman, Cliff Ogborn, and Principal Johnson.
-Following a full and complete discussion of the remaining student early graduation requests, the Board reconvened into open session at 9:03 p.m.
-A motion by Trustee Reynolds to approve the early graduation requests of (Name on File) and (Name on File) and (Name on File) and env approval of (Name on File) and (Name on File) until the two students submit additional evidence in support of their early graduation request, received a second from Trustee Donahue.
-Motion passed.
+Others present: The attending board members, Superintendent McMurtrey, Assistant Superintendent Gilbert, Clerk Whitman, Cliff Ogborn, (Name on File).
+Following a full and complete discussion of the request for early graduation, the Board reconvened into open session at 9:35 p.m.
+A motion by Trustee Checketts to grant the early graduation requests of (Name on File), received a second by Trustee Donahue.
+Motion granted.